0x90n/InfoSec-Black-Friday/README.md

 ## How to edit formatting
 At the end of a normal sentance, place a backslash for newline (/) Alternatively with a link, you can double-space (  )

+## Credits
+Thanks to 0ldMate referring me to @Infosec_Taylor who has a fantastic twitter thread as well, adding in some of those deals here!